brandonkal/linaria/docs/API.md

 Helper to build React components.
 It allows you to write your components in a similar syntax as [`styled-components`](https://www.styled-components.com/):

-The syntax is similar to the `css` tag.
-Additionally, you can use function interpolations that receive the component's props:
+You can use function interpolations that receive the component's props:

 ```js
 import { styled } from '@brandonkal/linaria/react';